‘I highly recommend reading this with your child so that you are both knowledgeable and ready to accept anyone for who they are.’

 Word Surgery – Does Your Project Need Editing or Proofreading?

-‘With over 20 years’ experience editing books and newspapers, I polish people’s prose with passion, making it the best it can be.
-I work meticulously – with an eye for detail – checking facts, grammar and consistency in style and tone, while maintaining the author’s voice and adhering to house style where specified.
+‘With over 20 years’ experience in editing, proofreading, typesetting and page layout of books and newspapers, I polish people’s prose with passion, making it the best it can be.
+I work meticulously – with an eye for detail – checking facts, grammar and consistency in style and tone of voice, while adhering to house style where specified.

 ‘If you have a story to tell but feel that you don’t have writing skills, I can provide a ghostwriting service whereby I take the bones of your story and flesh it out beautifully to create a readable and relevant story for your target audience.
 I am professional, reliable, organised, courteous and friendly.’

 Skills: trained in journalism and photojournalism; newspaper page layout sub-editor; technical editing; substantive editing; line editing; copy-editing; academic editing; proofreading; copywriting; feature writing; creative writing; poetry; and blogging.